juliohm1978/kubeless-pulsar-trigger/README.md

 ```

 > ***❗️❗️❗️ WARNING** 👉 Removing the CRD definitions will also permanently delete ALL `PulsarTriggers` you may have already created.*
+>
+> For a complete unistall, make sure you remove your `PulsarTriggers` first.
+That will give the controller a chance to clean up and remove the associated Deployments.

 ## Creating a `PulsarTrigger`